The Amalfi Coast in Italy has to be one of the most beautiful destinations in Europe.

 If you’re in another town at the time when a musical performance is on, I recommend visiting Ravello for a night out because it is a phenomenal experience.

 In addition, try and visit the gardens of Villa Rufolo for a summer concert.

 Walking from Ravello to Amalfi (Atrani)

-One of the best things to do on the Amalfi Coast for me was walking from the town of Ravello all the way down to the coastal town of Amalfi.
+One of the best things to do on the Amalfi Coast for me had to be walking from the town of Ravello all the way down to the coastal town of Amalfi.

-The long pathway twists and turns its way through lemon groves, greenery, and flowers, all the way down to the sea.
+The long pathway twists and turns its way through lemon groves, much greenery, and beautiful flowers, all the way down to the sea.

-Walking there wasn’t too hard either because it was downhill most of the way.
+Walking there didn’t feel too tiring either because it was downhill most of the way.

 The views on the slopes in and around Ravello are incredible.